 The subject of this course is the second language curriculum.
 "Curriculum" is a broad term that can include syllabus and materials selection, teaching strategies, assessment and evaluation.

-LANGTCHG 301 is divided into two main components.
-The first half of the course reviews the main types of second language curricula used over the past 40 years, and curriculum options from which the teacher needs to make selections.
-In the second half of the course, we examine some of the planning tasks and decisions that the teacher needs to carry out before and during the course, including consideration of the social and teaching context and learners' needs, setting goals, and planning units and lessons, and assessing learning.
+LANGTCHG 301 is divided into two main components: the first half of the course reviews the main types of second language curricula and curriculum options from which the teacher can make selections; in the second half of the course, we examine some of the planning tasks and decisions that the teacher needs to carry out before and during the course including consideration of the social and teaching context and learners' needs, setting goals, and planning units and lessons, and assessing learning.

 Each session of LANGTCHG 301 will include explicit instruction from the lecturer, analysis of curriculum documents, and opportunities for small-group and whole-class tasks and discussions.
-You will be assessed through two major assignments and one test (in the final week of the semester).
-The two assignments will require you to demonstrate your understanding of theoretical concepts from the course as you complete practice-oriented curriculum tasks.
+Students will be assessed through two major assignments and one test (in the final week of the semester).
+The two assignments will require demonstration of an understanding of theoretical concepts from the course through practice-oriented curriculum tasks.
 All handout notes, practice tasks and materials for LANGTCHG 301 are available in a course text.
-Four tutorials spread over the 12 weeks of the course will help you to understand course concepts, prepare your assignments, and revise for the test.
+Tutorials will provide opportunities for assistance with understanding and discussion of core concepts, assignment preparation, and test revision.